stevensotelo/aclimate_docs/docs/source/08-forecast.rst

   * - measure
-    - Name of the measured variable, To learn more click here :ref:`Measuares Definition`
+    - Name of the measured variable, To learn more click here :ref:`Measuares Definition Forecast`
     - MeasureYield
   * - avg
     - average